samysasikumar/python-text-game/README.md

 ## What I Learned

-This project was built as part of the **UW Youth & Teens Coding in Python** program.
+This project was built as part of the **UW Youth & Teen — Coding in Python I** program.
 Through building this game I practiced:

 - Writing and calling functions (`def ask_yes_no`, `def ask_place`)
 - Using `while` loops for game flow and input validation